Armenian Apostolic Church: Armenian diaspora

-The Armenian Patriarchate of Constantinople in Turkey and the Armenian Apostolic Church of Iran are important communities in the diaspora.
-These churches represent the largest Christian ethnic minorities in these predominantly Muslim countries.
+The Armenian Patriarchate of Constantinople in Turkey and the Armenian Apostolic Church of Iran developed as important communities in the diaspora.
+These churches grew to represent the largest Christian ethnic minorities in predominantly Muslim countries.

-The United Kingdom has three Armenian churches: St Sarkis in Kensington, London; Saint Yeghiche in South Kensington, London; and Holy Trinity in Manchester.
+Notably, within the United Kingdom, the Armenian diaspora has grown.
+The Armenian Apostolic faithful had three prominent Armenian churches as of 2024: St Sarkis in Kensington, London; Saint Yeghiche in South Kensington, London; and Holy Trinity in Manchester.

-Ethiopia has had an Armenian church since the 1920s, when groups of Armenians were invited there after the Armenian genocide by Turkey.
+Ethiopia has had an Armenian church since the 1920s, when groups of Armenians were invited there.

-Historical role and public image

-The Armenian Apostolic Church is "seen by many as the custodian of Armenian national identity".
-"Beyond its role as a religious institution, the Apostolic Church has traditionally been seen as the foundational core in the development of the Armenian national identity as God's uniquely chosen people."
-According to a 2018 survey by the Pew Research Center, in Armenia 82% of respondents say it is very or somewhat important to be a Christian to be truly Armenian.

-According to a 2015 survey 79% of people in Armenia trust it, while 12% neither trust it nor distrust it, and 8% distrust the church.

-As both Eastern and Western Armenia came under Persian and Ottoman rule, the Armenian Apostolic Church was the centre of many Armenian liberation activities..

 Controversies and criticisms

 Medieval era

-Early medieval opponents of the Armenian Church in Armenia included the Paulicians (7th-9th centuries) and the Tondrakians (9th-11th centuries).
+Early medieval opponents of the Armenian Church in Armenia included the Paulicians (7th–9th centuries) and the Tondrakians (9th–11th centuries).

-The power relationship between catholicoi and secular rulers was sometimes a source of conflict.
+The power relationship between Catholic and secular rulers was sometimes a source of conflict.
 In 1037 king Hovhannes-Smbat of Ani deposed and imprisoned Catholicos Petros, who he suspected of holding pro-Byzantine views, and appointed a replacement catholicos.
 This persecution was highly criticized by the Armenian clergy, forcing Hovhannes-Smbat to release Petros and reinstall him to his former position.
 In 1038 a major ecclesiastical council was held in Ani, which denied the king the right to elect or remove a catholicos.

-Architecture historian Samvel Karapetyan (1961-2016) has criticized many aspects of the Armenian Apostolic Church, especially its role in Armenian history.
-Karapetyan particularly denounced what he called the Armenian Church's loyal service to foreign invaders: "The Armenian Apostolic Church is a conscientious tax structure, which every conqueror needs."